ArtiPedia/blog-v3/_posts/2014-10-01-why-webjeda.md

 I realized (very late) that web designing is my passion.
 I kept on learning more about html5.
 I also started learning Android application development.
 I never thought I can make it a business but I fully enjoyed making modern websites.

+I have named it webjeda.
+Web means the internet and jeda means spider in my mother tongue.

 Learning was always there.
 Even today I have something to learn every other day.
 I have seen people struggling to figure out how Github works.
 Maybe because it didn't have easy-to-understand documents.